BenjaminLohDW/CS203-Project-Tariff-fic-G1-1/country/README.md

 This is a small Flask microservice that exposes country data from a Postgres database.

+## API Documentation

+**Swagger UI:** Access interactive API documentation at `http://localhost:5005/docs/` when the service is running.

 Endpoints:
 - GET /api/countries -> list countries
 - POST /api/countries/seed -> seed countries from CSV (optional JSON body: {"csv_path": "/path/to/file.csv"})